arjunbhalla03/cse15l-lab-reports/Lab_Report_5.md

 I think that there may be something wrong with my actual loop and the switching but I am not too sure.
 Any help would be great.

 TA Response:
 You should look at what values are being switched.
 As this function reuqires you to make the swap within the array, make sure that the swap is happening correctly.
+Also look for how long the loop is iterating for.

+Fixed Output: